titouancreach/brave-banana/Doc.md

 - I didn't put too much effort in reorganizing the folder structure, as it's often subjective.
 The modular design makes it easy to refactor or move files later.
 - There is a dedicated pull request for each step described in this document.
 - Each commit follows a chronological narrative, reflecting the reasoning and decisions made along the way.
-- I spent approximately **1 h 30 min** on this assignment.
+- I spent approximately **2h** on this assignment.
 (Note: commit timestamps may not accurately reflect this, as I worked on other tasks concurrently.)

 Thanks in advance for taking the time to review this code.
 I'm looking forward to your feedback!